Sugár Katinka Battai

 Sugár Katinka Battai (born 17 April 2003) is a Hungarian sabre fencer.
-She is a two-time world champion and won the women's team sabre event at the World Championships in 2022 and 2023.
+She is a three-time world champion and won the women's team sabre event at the World Championships in 2022, 2023 and 2026.
 Battai is a two-time Olympian and represented Hungary in the women's team sabre events at the 2020 Summer Olympics and 2024 Summer Olympics.
 She is also a World Junior Championships gold, silver and bronze medallist.